dietmarkuehl/P3552-task/lazy.md

 that for the purpose of allocation.
 The matching `operator delete` gets passed only the pointer to release and the originally requested `size`.
-To have access to the correct allocator in `operator delete` it either needs to be stateless or a copy needs to be accessible via the pointer passed to `operator delete`, e.g., stored at the offset `size`.
+To have access to the correct allocator in `operator delete` the allocator either needs to be stateless or a copy needs to be accessible via the pointer passed to `operator delete`, e.g., stored at the offset `size`.